-Notifications are banners stating there is an issue, success, or major status change within the current case or screen.
+Notifications are banners stating there is an issue, success, or significant status change within the current case or screen.

 Notifications come in six different varieties.

-Client side errors appear during inline validation.
-Case level errors are server side errors triggered on attempt of advancing the flow.
+Client-side errors appear during inline validation.
+Case level errors are server-side errors triggered on an attempt of advancing the flow.

-If an action determines a major change (i.e. deletion/discard) or permanent action, provide the user with an additional confirmation to denote the change they wish to make.
+If an action determines a significant change (i.e., deletion/discard) or permanent action, provide the user with an additional confirmation to denote the change they wish to make.

-If an error is on the server side in a modal, follow the case/page level notifications.
+If an error is on the server side in a modal, follow the case or page level notifications.

 Errors can be on form inputs as well.